rafalcode/bibida/README.md

 compile with "make fastitch"
 Also handy is to be able to characterize your fasta file with the fasnck, fast file sanity checker
 Caveats:
+* Beware: When writing out the stitched sequences, the hard disk will thrash.
+Please use a local scratch on a cluster.
+Go for a coffee/tea for half-an-hour.
 * Reorders the reference file from largest to smallest sequences
 * the merged sequences are then appended to the end, the first merged being the last in the new "stitched" sequence.
 * simply performs the most basic of merging on the smallest contigs without caring whether they belong to each other.